 In your second year you move on to study enabling technologies and their application.
 You will learn about a wide range of subjects from the mathematics for modelling and decision making which underpins much of modern machine learning, to systems-level programming, networks, and cyber security.
 Your programming repertoire will be broadened by exposure to the C programming language plus further functional programming.
 You will also be taught professional software engineering techniques and apply them to develop a large team project in Java such as a multiplayer networked game.

-- Software Engineering - 20 credits
+- Software Engineering and Professional Practice - 20 credits

 - Systems Programming in C/C++ - 20 credits

-- Advanced Functional Programming - 20 credits
+- Functional Programming - 20 credits

 - Security and Networks - 20 credits

 - Artificial Intelligence 2 - 20 credits